simoneSantoni/data-viz-smm635/midTermProject/README.md

 1. to familiarize with the [TikTok Trending Videos](https://www.kaggle.com/erikvdven/tiktok-trending-december-2020) dataset
-2. to use python to produce three statistical charts that complement an article for the printed version of the new york times on 'what makes tiktok' videos (super-)popular
+2. to use python to produce three statistical charts that complement an article for the printed version of the New York Times on 'what makes tiktok' videos (super-)popular
 3. to produce a companion document that — in plain English — describes and arguments the design choices behind the three statistical charts